teradici/deploy/domain.md

 Basically, there are two methods of enabling LDAPS on a DC.

 * Method #1: install an Enterprise Root CA
   The first method is the easiest: LDAPS is automatically enabled when you install an Enterprise Root CA on a Domain Controller.
-If you install the AD-CS role and specify the type of setup as ¡°Enterprise¡± on a DC, all DCs in the forest will be automatically be configured to accept LDAPS.
+If you install the AD-CS role and specify the type of setup as "Enterprise" on a DC, all DCs in the forest will be automatically be configured to accept LDAPS.

 * Method #2: add a Digital Certificate on DC
   Requirements for an LDAPS certificate:
-  1) Digital Certificate must be valid for the purpose of ¡°Server Authentication.¡± This means that they must contain the Server Authentication object identifier (OID).
+  1) Digital Certificate must be valid for the purpose of "Server Authentication."
+This means that they must contain the Server Authentication object identifier (OID).
 OIDs are like the Internet domain name space.
 They are series of numbers separated by dots, each with a specific meaning.
-For this purpose, the relevant OID we¡¯re looking for is 1.3.6.1.5.5.7.3.1.
+For this purpose, the relevant OID we're looking for is 1.3.6.1.5.5.7.3.1.
   2) The Subject name or the first name in the Subject Alternative Name (SAN) must match the Fully Qualified Domain Name (FQDN) of the host machine, such as Subject:CN=server.domain.com.
   3) The host machine account needs to have access to the private key.
 This is done when the digital certificate request is issued from that machine, or when the private key was exported and imported to a different machine.